 1. Transcript: View the transcript.
 While the video plays, the corresponding sections of the transcript are highlighted.
 You can also search the transcript for your relevant keywords/topics.

-2. Video Player: The video plays inside the Document View (alongside the traditional document features such as the Abstract, Document Details, and Related items list).
-The video controller includes Play/Pause, Fast forward/rewind, Go back 30 seconds, Mute, Volume control, Visual table of contents, Closed-Captioning (On-screen transcript), Get embed code, Quality level adjustments, and Full screen mode.
+3. Video Player: The video plays inside the Document View (alongside the traditional document features such as the Abstract, Document Details, and Related items list).
+The video controller includes Play/Pause, Mute, Volume control, Closed-Captioning (On-screen transcript), Quality level adjustments, and Full screen mode.

-3. Like other traditional documents in ProQuest, you can Cite, Email, Print, and Save the video.
-You can also select the record to add to your Selected items list and move a copy to your My Research account and Export to RefWorks.
+4. Like other traditional documents in ProQuest, you can Cite, Email, Print, and in the All Options section you will be able to Save the video in your cloud accounts. or you can select the record to add to your Selected items list and move a copy to your My Research account and Export to RefWorks.
 You'll also find other recommended videos from the Related items list.